davitmusayelyan/cmsc13600-bloom-filter-implementation/README.md

 # cmsc13600-bloom-filter-implementation
-Implementation of bloom filter, a space-efficient probabilistic data structure used to test if an element is a member of the set.
+Implementation of a bloom filter, a space-efficient probabilistic data structure used to test if an element is a member of the set.